Accommodation – House Layout

 - At the earliest opportunity our staff or a volunteer will give you an introduction to the features of the House and make you aware of mutual obligations while staying here.
 If you have any issues please do not hesitate to seek help.
 Our objective is to help you and minimise your concerns.
 Your feedback is encouraged so we can continually improve the service we provide.

 - You will be issued a key which, will give you access to the external doors and your room.
 During normal working hours the front door is automatic, but it is locked at other times.
-If the door is locked, insert the key in the lock on the left hand side of the door and turn.
+If the door is locked touch the blue fob or wrist band to the centre of the key pad.
 The door will open to allow you in, but will lock when it closes.
-To exit the building outside normal working hours, press the green button on the left hand side of the door panel.
+To exit the building outside normal working hours, press the green button on the side of the door panel.
 Again the door will open and close, then lock.
 Please ensure you take your key with you when you leave.

-- Your must lock your rooms if you wish to secure it and you are responsible for your valuables.
+- You must lock your room if you wish to secure it and you are responsible for your valuables.
 A $20 deposit is required to be lodged at the time the key is issued, which will be returned when the key is returned on departure.
 If leaving after hours please leave your key in the key return box at reception.

 - A notice board is located on the wall outside the Manager’s Office beside the reception; please check it on arrival and at regular intervals for any notices or messages.